stevesloka/azure-graphapi/README.md

 1. The HTTPS request logic parses out the `error_description` and `odata.error` messages from JSON responses to unsuccessful requests.
 These become part of the error message in the `err` object provided to the callback method.
 2. If the request data is a string, instead of a JavaScript object, it is assumed to be form data and is sent as `application/x-www-form-urlencoded` content instead of `application/json`.
 3. The callback is passed only one argument (err) if the response status code is 204 (No Content).
 This is important when using libraries such as the [async utilities](https://github.com/caolan/async).
+4. If the response has a `value` property, it is that value that is passed to the callback function and not the entire response object.

 ## License